 There are several types of HECM loan plans available, including monthly and annually adjusting interest rate loans as well as fixed interest rate loans.
-Borrowers can decide to take a line of credit with flexible draw down options, a term loan with fixed monthly payments for a specified number of years, or a tenure plan with guaranteed payments for life or a combination of these options.
+Borrowers can decide to take a line of credit with flexible draw down options, a term loan with fixed monthly payments for a specified number of years, a tenure plan with guaranteed payments for life, or a combination of these options, or a single lump sum payment.